jakubkid/behavioralCloning/writeup_report.md

 Plot of training model without dropout (trainNvidia.py) for 25 epochs:
 ![Training model for 25 epoch without dropout][25epNvid]

-The model was trained and validated on different data sets to ensure that the model was not overfitting, see folders (Record/, RecordOpposite/, Recovery, Record1/, Record1Opposite/, Recovery1).
+The model was trained and validated on different data sets to ensure that the model was not overfitting, see folders (Record.zip, RecordOpposite.zip, Recovery.zip, Record1.zip, Record1Opposite.zip, Recovery1.zip).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track, see video.mp4 and video1.mp4.